alanpeng/MyRancherCatalogs/templates/WebLogic11g-Cluster/Readme.md

-# Oracle WebLogic 11g
+# Oracle WebLogic 11g Cluster
 ### Info:
 This template creates WebLogic server (10.3.6) cluster instances.
 ### Usage:
 Select 'WebLogic11g' from catalog.
 Enter the required values in the configuration set.
 Click Launch.
 Your application will be ready for access soon from http://your-admin-server-address:8001/console.

-# Oracle-Weblogic11g-Cluster-Rancher-Catalog
 Oracle WebLogic 11g version 1036 Dockerfile for cluster deployment on Rancher.

 One Admin Server with volume mount on local host or NFS shared storage.